 First, please be sure you meet all of the preliminary qualifications pertinent to that dog (e.g., if you have young children and the dog is recommended to be placed with older children only, we won’t be able to consider you for that particular dog, etc.).
 If you do meet all of the preliminary qualifications, sign up for that dog on his or her sign-up sheet.
 Each dog will have an individual sign-up sheet attached to a clipboard at the information table.

 We ask that you include your name by 12:00 for any dog for which you want to be considered.
 Our Adoption Team will start reviewing prospective matches at that time, and we need to know all of the prospective adopters interested in each dog.

-No, you can sign up for a dog if your application is still in process; however, the only adoptions that are finalized that day are for people who already have approved applications on file.
+No, you can sign up for a dog if your application is still in process; however, the only adoptions that are finalized that day are for people who already have approved applications on file and meet other criteria.

 Yes, although we recommend that you only put your name down for those dogs you are seriously interested in.
 If you want to note which dog is your first choice, we will try to take that into consideration when making our matching decisions.

 Definitely not.
 The order in which the prospective adopters’ names are listed has no bearing on the matching decision.
 Those decisions are based on which family or individual adopter best meets the needs of each dog.

 At 12:00, our Adoption Team will begin reviewing the sign-up sheets and identifying any prospective matches.
 This involves reviewing the application information on file, discussing any pertinent interaction observed between dogs and prospective adopters, and looking at the specific needs of each dog.
 Our Adoption Manager (or their designee) may want to talk with you in order to clarify information or discuss some aspect of the dog’s care and behavior.